 The card shown below is an example of the certificate you should receive in the mail 30 days after you register to vote.
 You should then receive a new color-coded certificate in the mail every two years in odd-numbered years.
-We’ve circled the numbers that tell you about where to vote and which races you can vote on.

 - All federal elections (including President of the United States and BOTH U.S. Senators from Texas)

 - All statewide elections (Governor, Lt.
 Governor, State Supreme Court, Court of Criminal Appeals, and others)

 - County and regional elections (District Courts and others)